 Layer the fish in a glass or ceramic dish (with a lid) and pour the warm sauce over.
 Let it cool.
 Cover the dish with the lid and place in the refrigerator overnight before serving.

-Curry mix for fish
+Curry mix for fish (also available from the La Motte Farm Shop)

 Makes approximately 300 ml